How To Fix “Error Establishing a Database Connection” in WordPress | cPanel Blog

-The “Error establishing a database connection” message strikes fear in a users heart, prompting many a panicked support request.
+The “Error establishing a database connection” message strikes fear in a WordPress users heart, prompting many a panicked support request.
 You try to load a page, but all you see is a white box with a mysterious error message.
 WordPress is down and the “helpful” suggestions beneath the error are more confusing than useful.

 How can you fix a database error when you can’t even open the admin dashboard to see what’s wrong?